The Blues, from Way Back by Mark Whitfield (Part 2): Signature Licks Explained

 Cool Bonus: Get access to a FREE print friendly PDF version of The Blues, from Way Back licks by Mark Whitfield, complete with notation, TAB and analysis.

-Hint: Fast forward the video to the time code (in green) to get to the spot in the lesson that demonstrates each step below.
+Hint: Fast forward the video to the time code to get to the spot in the lesson that demonstrates each step below.

 Jazz Blues Guitar Lick #1 (See video at 0:56)